ktorio/ktor-documentation/topics/client-bearer-auth.md

 ### Load tokens

-Use the `loadTokens` callback to provide the initial access and refresh tokens.
+Use the `loadTokens {}` callback to provide the initial access and refresh tokens.
 Typically, this callback loads cached tokens from local storage and returns them as a `BearerTokens` instance.

 ```kotlin